wkumari/draft-wkumari-dnsop-extended-error/README.md

    -----  ----------------     ------    ------------------
     TBD   Extended DNS Error    TBD       [ This document ]

 5.2.
-New Extended Error Code EDNS Option
+New Double-Index Registry Table for Extended Error Codes

    This document defines a new double-index IANA registry table, where the first index value is the RCODE value and the second index value